jnovack/www.ozmonet.com/notes/transporter.md

     Are you suggesting that 14 DAYS is not enough to transfer more than 5MB WITHIN NETWORK on two machines?

     On the Transporter website, I created the folder.
 On MacMini, I enabled Local Copy and dropped in the iPhoto Library.
-On the iMac I enabled Local Copy.   +After 14 DAYS, I see the folder is 5MB.
+On the iMac I enabled Local Copy.
+After 14 DAYS, I see the folder is 5MB.

     I want to help, but I keep getting these vague "tech support" answers treating me like I'm retarded.
 I'm not a user, I've written and contributed to many open-source projects,  give me to someone who can make changes or "has data on this" and I can help them track down bugs and perform diagnostics.

 ----

+AGAIN, STILL DID NOT ANSWER ANY TECHNICAL QUESTION.
+I would have rather them said "yes, we are treating you like you are retarded because we are retarded" and I would have been happy.

     Hi Justin,